ml5js/Intro-ML-Arts-IMA-F19/02_ml_models/README.md

 ### Reading / Viewing:
 1. Watch [But what *is* a Neural Network?](https://youtu.be/aircAruvnKk) by 3Blue1Brown
 2. Read [How to Build a Teachable Machine with TensorFlow.js](https://observablehq.com/@nsthorat/how-to-build-a-teachable-machine-with-tensorflow-js)
+3. Read [Excavating AI: The Politics of Images in Machine Learning Training Sets](https://www.excavating.ai) by Kate Crawford and Trevor Paglen (See: [ImageNet Roulette](https://imagenet-roulette.paglen.com) - going offline Sept 27, 2019).

 ### Assignment 2B:
 1. Train your own image classifer using transfer learning and ml5.js and apply the model to an interactive p5.js sketch.
 You can train the model with Teachable Machine (see links provided over e-mail) or with your own ml5.js code.
 Feel free to try sound instead of or in addition to images.
 You may also choose to experiment with a "regression" rather than classification.
     * [Teachable Machine ml5.js example for Image Classification](https://editor.p5js.org/ima_ml/sketches/8Wmwnig7-)
     * [Teachable Machine ml5.js example for Sound Classification](https://editor.p5js.org/ima_ml/sketches/xcdqphiVj)
 2. Document your exercise in a blog post and add a link to the post and your p5 sketch on the [Assignment 2B Wiki](https://github.com/ml5js/Intro-ML-Arts-IMA/wiki/Assignment-2b).
 In your blog post, include visual documentation such as a recorded screen capture / video of your training session and sketch running in the browser.